 This lead to 1953 Castro attempting to overthrow the Cuban government and President Fulgencio Batista by leading a failed assault on Moncada Barracks.

 From there he began to consolidate his power and confiscate land and business owned by rich Cuban citizens and foreigners.

 The Divide Grows Deeper

 This attempt failed and further agitated the Cold War between the US and the Soviet Union with Cuba in the middle of it all.

-At the height of the Cold War, the tension flared between the U.S. and Cuba with the onset of the “Cuban Missile Crisis” in October 1962.
-The Missile Crisis was a 13-day standoff between the US and the Soviet Union.
-The confrontation began when the US discovered that U.S.S.R. had positioned ballistic missiles in Cuba.
-This conflict is widely considered the closest time the world came to nuclear war.
+At the height of the Cold War, tension flared between the United States. and Cuba with the onset of the "Cuban Missile Crisis" in October 1962.

 The U.S. Trade Embargo Against Cuba

-In 1962, by Executive Order, Kennedy increased measures of the embargo by broadening the scope of restrictions.
+In 1962, by Executive Order, John F. Kennedy increased measures of the embargo by broadening the scope of restrictions.